-"Boy, if those employees weren't robots, I would have looked like some kind of serial killer or something, eh?"There is an invisible value placed on the existence of non-human characters in fiction, compared to the value of the life of a human.
+"Boy, if those employees weren't robots, I would have looked like some kind of serial killer or something, eh?"There is an invisible value placed on the existence of non-human characters in fiction, compared with the value of the life of a human.
 Killing/destroying one may or may not be the same thing as killing a human.
 The difference between Not Even Human on one end of the scale and Not Quite Human on the other can be a very fine one, and where a series chooses to draw that line can vary as wildly as the writers' imaginations.
 Intelligence, emotions, moral compass and whether the character in question is actually alive in the conventional sense are usually what dictate the morality of the situation.
 But more often than not, it's also based upon the human-like physical and psychological traits the character has (an issue further explored in this blog post).
 The sliding scale usually goes something like this:

 Starting with the least likely to be granted rights...

 - Plants, protists, fungi, bacteria, and so on and so forth do not count on this scale.
 Except sometimes when tropes like Plant Aliens, Planimal, Plant People, and When Trees Attack come into play.
 Or if the organism is a member of an endangered species.
 Or if you're talking about destroying an entire forest, since that's on such a large scale and since there are animals in the forest that could die or get their habitats destroyed.

 - If a Soapbox Sadie is present, you can get a major talking-to for this, but it's never really taken seriously, like the character, and is often played for comedy.